Chart Color Schemes

 Population

-Population growth drivers in Lockleys are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Lockleys are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-For future projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are used with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-According to these projections, Lockleys is expected to grow by 1,164 persons to 2041, reflecting an overall gain of 17.2% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Future population trends project an above median growth for statistical areas across the nation, with the Lockleys (SA2) expected to grow by 1,154 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 12.8% in total over the 17 years.

 Frequently Asked Questions - Population